matt-j-m/grav-plugin-aura/README.md

 # Aura Plugin

-The **Aura** Plugin for [Grav CMS](https://github.com/getgrav/grav) adds meta tags and structured data to your pages for visually appealing and informative search results and social media shared links.
+The **Aura** Plugin for [Grav CMS](https://github.com/getgrav/grav) adds meta tags and structured data to your pages for visually appealing and informative search results and social media sharing.

 ![Aura Plugin for Grav - Demo](assets/demo-composition-min.png)